GrahameGW/grahamegw.github.io/_drafts/specimen-retrospective.md

 ---
 layout: post
-title:  "A Specimen Devlog"
+title:  "Specimen Devlog"
 date:   2023-02-12 21:10 -0700
-tags:   Projects "Game Dev"
+tags:   Projects GameDev
 ---

 Last Tuesday I uploaded the v1.0 release of our game *[Specimen](https://metapilgrim.itch.io/specimen)*, a top-down RPG in the style and vein of [Diablo](https://diablo2.blizzard.com/en-us/). *Specimen* was the culmination of just over seven months of work with [Neil Quillen](http://www.neilquillen.com/) and [Zane Heer](https://www.artstation.com/zanheer/profile).
 Check it out on my [itch page](https://metapilgrim.itch.io) along with the [rest of my games](https://grahamewatt.com/games).
 It takes about ~45 minutes to play all the way through.
 We're pumped about the final result and I hope you enjoy it!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/XZYR8pxTXVU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Conception